calcom/docker/README.md

 ## Important Notes

 This Docker Image is managed by the Cal.com Community.
+Join the team [here](https://github.com/calcom/docker/discussions/32).
 Support for this image can be found via the repository, located at [https://github.com/calcom/docker](https://github.com/calcom/docker)

 Currently, this image is intended for local development/evaluation use only, as there are specific requirements for providing environmental variables at build-time in order to specify a non-localhost BASE_URL. (this is due to the nature of the static site compilation, which embeds the variable values).
 The ability to update these variables at runtime is in-progress and will be available in the future.